 Generally speaking, they can be detected.
-While there are a few esoteric exceptions the types of devices the average person is likely to encounter, all are detectable.
+While there are a few esoteric exceptions to the types of listening devices the average person is likely to encounter, all are detectable.
 It is just a matter of combining a few detection techniques, with some knowledge of what types of devices might be used to eavesdrop on you.

 Start with what made you suspicious in the first place.
 It was probably someone who knew something they should not have known.
-Just coincidence?
+Just a coincidence?
 Check.

 One easy test is to make pretend phone calls from various rooms in your house.
 Say something interesting that would cause your eavesdropping suspect to say or do something in reaction to hearing it.